-Learn new things, meet cool people!
+Learn new things, meet cool people, have lots of fun!

 One amazing part of any volunteer experience is meeting interesting, new people.
 I find it a little bit magical that I get the chance to meet new people.
 Meeting new people can be a great chance to learn new things.
 For instance, the last time I volunteered at The Gathering Place, a fellow volunteer taught me the perfect way to roll burritos, and now I can make awesome burritos.
 When I volunteered at Treasure House of Hope, a fellow volunteer worked as a preschool teacher and while we all peeled bananas, she regaled us with cute stories of her students.
 By the time we had finished with the bananas, we were all cracking up at the adorable things her kiddos did.
 When you open yourself up to new experiences, awesome people find their way into your life.
 Volunteering is a great way to make connections with new people!